mhewedy/httputil/README.md

 	if r.URL.Query().Get("user") == "" {
-		return nil, httputil.NewClientError("invalid user")   // will be translated to http 400 }
+		return nil, httputil.NewClientError("invalid user")   // will be translated to http 400
+		// in case of any other error, will be translated to 500
+		// otherwise, you can write the specific error code to the ResponseWriter }

 	// do some logic to retrieve user's role